How Anxiety Works: Its Impact on Daily Life

 Key Brain Regions

-Additionally, the hippocampus plays a crucial role in memory and context.
-If anxiety disrupts its activity, individuals might develop negative associations or recall memories in ways that perpetuate undue fear.
-Over the long term, repeated stress can alter these neural pathways and lead to entrenched patterns of anxiety.
+• Hippocampus — plays a crucial role in memory and context.
+When anxiety disrupts its activity, you may develop negative associations or recall memories in ways that perpetuate fear.

 Neurotransmitter Imbalances